 “Be responsible” is a phrase that teachers often tell their students.
 How do you teach them the skills necessary to show their own responsibility?
 From staying on task, being organized, and doing their job of being a student well, it’s so important that teachers focus on how to teach responsibility in the classroom.
-Through the second module of The Encouraging Classroom, a 12-month character focus course that gives you all the materials you need to get started teaching character education, you may start teaching responsibility in your classroom!
+Through the Social Emotional Curriculum, a year long resource that gives you all the materials you need to get started teaching character education, you may start teaching responsibility in your classroom!

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.

 Your first and second graders love to hear you read stories!
 What better way to teach responsibility than through read alouds.
 Books like I Just Want to Do It My Way by Julia Cook are perfect texts to show students how they can take responsibility for their own actions.

 In the Social Emotional Curriculum, I share titles related to responsibility along with YouTube videos.
 Don’t worry about buying books online.
 Feel free to use online resources made especially for you to share with your students.

 Download Responsibility Read Alouds HERE

 The best way for students to learn responsibility is to be held accountable.
 As adults, when we want to succeed, we set goals.
 Use goal trackers from the Social Emotional Curriculum with statements like “I clean up after myself” and “I finish my assignments and turn them in”.
 Other behavior and academic goals are on the chart.
 Students can track specific goals that are relevant to their needs.
 Trackers have places for stickers or symbols to color in.
 Your students will be motivated to reach their goals with responsibility trackers.

 Download Responsibility Chart HERE